liqd/adhocracy3/docs/source/JS_Guidelines.rst

    This is less confusing. `Further reading
    <http://kangax.github.io/nfe/#expr-vs-decl>`_

-FIXME:

--  when to return promises (this point may need to go to another place in this doc?)

-   - only when needed directly, or when expected to be needed in e.g. subclass.

 -  If you need an alias for ``this``, always use ``self`` (as in knockout).
    (``_this`` is used by TypeScript in compiled code and is disallowed in typescript source in e.g. class instance methods.)